CSCfi/csc-user-guide/docs/support/tutorials/mahti_quick.md

 More detailed information about storage can be found [here](../../computing/disk.md).

 ## Moving data between Mahti and Puhti

-!!!
-Note
-    Allas has not been configured on Mahti yet, please use `scp` or `rsync` during the early pilot period.

-Data can soon be moved between supercomputers via [Allas](../../data/Allas/index.md) by first uploading the data in one supercomputer and then downloading in another supercomputer.
+Data can be moved between supercomputers via [Allas](../../data/Allas/index.md) by first uploading the data from one supercomputer and then downloading it to another supercomputer.
 This is the recommended approach if the data should also be preserved for a longer time.